davidson-consulting/vjoule/book/v1.0/src/user_guide/cgroups.md

 # Cgroups

 vJoule monitor the energy consumption of processes through their cgroup.
-In a nutshell, a cgroup if a set of linux processes.
+In a nutshell, a cgroup is a set of linux processes.
 Cgroups can be used to limit the resources usage of a set of running processes.
-With vJoule, you can estimate the energy consumption of a set of processes by putting them in a cgroup and asking vJoule to monitor this cgroup.
+With vJoule, you can estimate the energy consumption of a set of processes by putting them in a cgroup and asking vJoule to monitor it.

 For instance, all processes related to vJoule (the vjoule service for instance) are by default attached to the `vjoule.slice` cgroup.